MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machine-learning-cost-optimization.md

 - Parameterize your experimentation code base so that you can configure your jobs to run with a varying number of epochs or on datasets of different size.
 - Do not hard code the folder path of your dataset, so that you can easily reuse the same code base with different datasets, and under local and cloud execution context.
 - Bootstrap your experimentation jobs in 'local' compute target mode while developing or testing, while switching to shared compute cluster capacity when submitting jobs at full scale.
-- If your dataset is large, work with a sample of data on your local or Compute Instance workstation, while scaling to cloud compute in Azure Machine Learning to work with your full set of data.
+- If your dataset is large, work with a sample of data on your local or compute instance workstation, while scaling to cloud compute in Azure Machine Learning to work with your full set of data.
 - When your jobs take long to execute, consider optimizing your code base for distributed training to allow for scaling out horizontally.
 - Design your distributed training workloads for node elasticity, to allow flexible use of single-node and multi-node compute, and ease usage of preemptible compute.